Capital gains tax: Basics

 Individuals who are residents or ordinarily residents in the United Kingdom (and trustees of various trusts), who are on the basic tax rate are subject to capital gains tax of 18% on profits from residential property, and 10% on gains from all other chargeable assets.

 For higher rate taxpayers, the rate is 28% on profits from residential property, and 20% on everything else.

-There are exceptions such as for principal private residences, holdings in ISAs or gilts.
+There are exceptions such as for principal private residences, holdings in individual savings accounts or gilts.
 Certain other gains are allowed to be rolled over upon re-investment.
 Investments in some start up enterprises are also exempt from CGT.
 Entrepreneurs' relief allows a lower rate of CGT (10%) to be paid by people who have been involved for a year with a trading company and have a 5% or more shareholding.

 Shares in companies with trading properties are eligible for entrepreneurs' relief, but not investment properties.

 In the 2021–22 tax year, taxpayers can make £12,300 in capital gains before they have to pay any tax – and couples can pool their allowance.
 This is the same as it was the year before.